top of page

 6. Two Letters of Support from Fellows: - Include two letters of support from existing Fellow addressing contributions to the scholarly and/or professional literature and leadership activities to I-MDRC and motor development (no more than 3000 words per letter).

-I-MRC Fellows Must Maintain Fellow Status
+I-MDRC Fellows Must Maintain Fellow Status

-All I-MDRC Fellows must maintain Fellow status by paying the annual Professional Membership dues.
+All I-MDRC Fellows must maintain Fellow status by paying the annual or lifetime Professional Membership dues.
 Fellowship is not just another membership category, but a way to further demonstrate commitment to I-MDRC and the field of motor development.
 If any Fellow membership is delinquent without any extenuating reasons (e.g., ill health, financial hardship, etc.) for more than one year we will adhere to the following courses of action:

 • Up to one year of lapsed membership - send dues payment;

-• One to two years of lapsed membership - send a letter requesting reinstatement, plus one-year dues payment
+• One to two years of lapsed membership - send a letter requesting reinstatement, plus one-year dues payment;

 At three years of lapsed membership – Fellow status is revoked and a candidate must be re-nominated.